Choosing the Right Event Mode

 - Open to anyone — no sign-in required.
 For when most of the attendees are outside of your organization.

-- Teams Live Events offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 10,000 attendees.
+- Teams Live Event offers some unique features, such as split-screen presenter webcam/presentation content view, Q&A panels, and the ability to scale for up to 20,000 attendees.
+(Microsoft listed capacity until June 30, 2021)

 - Assigning event roles, including Producers, Presenters, and Organizers, helps keep large-scale events organized and well-managed.
 This can introduce some day-of complications, so it's essential to have well-defined roles and to conduct a rehearsal or practice event.

-- There is limited data gathering with Teams Live Events, particularly when events are open to the public, in which case no attendee information is automatically obtained.
+- There is limited data gathering with Teams Live Event, particularly when events are open to the public, in which case no attendee information is automatically obtained.

 What EventBuilder Can Do for Your Teams Live Event:

-- Registration: Like Microsoft Teams, EventBuilder can be implemented with Teams Live Events to create customized registration pages, helping Organizers understand the scope of their event and plan for their presentation accordingly.
+- Registration: Like Microsoft Teams, EventBuilder can be implemented with Teams Live Event to create customized registration pages, helping Organizers understand the scope of their event and plan for their presentation accordingly.

 - Reporting: The information collected at the time of registration and via EventBuilder's communication options captures event data and attendee information both pre- and post-event.